 All of us are capable of being willful yet thinking we are spiritual.
 However, when tested as Jesus was above, we often fail, as did even Abraham the father of our faith.
 How so?
 Abraham followed bad advice and created irreversible circumstances that he, his family, and generations after him had to endure: per Sarah’s encouragement, he slept with her maidservant, Hagar, and Ishmael was born!
 All of this misfortune happened, as he wrestled with what he needed to do in order to see God’s promise of a son fulfilled in his life.
 Oye vey!

 This life of faith, indeed, is tricky.
 Undeniably, The dividing line between faith and presumption can be narrow, the validity of an action not discernible until it bears fruit.
 When in the midst of any major decision and aware of my frailties, I cry out with the psalmist: “I seek you with all my heart; do not let me stray.”
 “I am yours, LORD, protect and save me, for I seek out your words of wisdom!”
 “May your deeds be shown to your servants, your splendor to their children.
 May the favor of the Lord our God rest upon us; establish the work of our hands for us — yes, establish the work of our hands.”
 “O my Strength I watch for you; you, O God, are my fortress, my loving God.
 God will go before me!”
 After these prayers, I then discern, as best I know how, the godly trail forward, knowing that the LORD is sovereign enough to lead me but also the one who mercifully continues to fix my messes and work all things together for good.
-I patiently listen and yield myself, as best I can, to his whisper, his gentle breeze forward.
+I patiently listen and yield myself, as best I can, to his whisper, his gentle breeze forward, his joy despite circumstances, and his peace which surpasses understanding.
 I rest, knowing that God is a rewarder of those who seek him!
 He’s the gracious, protective, and caring Father from which all goodness flows.